adriweb/Nspire-BreakOut/README.md

 ## Installation :
 Just download the .tns and transfer it to your Nspire (CAS/NCAS/CX/CX-CAS).
 This game is written in Nspire-Lua so it requires that you have the OS 3.0+ on your calculator.
-The latest OS updates are available on [http://education.ti.com]
+The latest OS updates are available on [TI's Website](http://education.ti.com)

+## Notes :
+More information about Lua programming on the Nspire : [Inspired-Lua](http://www.inspired-lua.org)

 __Contact : adrienbertrand @ msn . com__